 Yes, I loved it!
 The Lord of the Rings movies are absolutely iconic so this is a quintessential New Zealand experience.

 Even though I’m not a huge fan of the movies, the set is still so beautiful and you learn so many interesting details about how the films were made.
-I had such a great time and if you’re a big LOTR fan, I can only imagine how wonderful your experience will be!
+It was one of the best tours I took from Auckland and if you’re a big LOTR fan, I can only imagine how wonderful your experience will be!

 Related Read: If you are a die-hard LOTR fan, don’t miss the chance to see more filming locations on the Lord of the Rings Tours in Glenorchy!